vr6/metadata-compiler/README.md

 #Metadata Compiler
 A tool for compiling a metaata definitions into a data file.
-Th metadata definition describes both the data and application.
-The application platform (a seperate project) is also built using application semantics (using the same compiler)
+The metadata definition describes both the data and the application.
+The application platform (a separate project) is also built as an application (using the same compiler)

 Technology stack: